niv-devops/eks-terraform-python-rest-api/README.md

 - **NAT Gateway Module**: Enables instances in a private subnet to initiate outbound traffic to the internet.
 - **Load Balancer Module**: Configures an application load balancer to distribute traffic to the API.
 - **EKS Cluster Module**: Deploys an EKS cluster for running containerized applications.
+- **State Locking**: Configures S3 backend using DynamoDB as a locking mechanism for Terraform's state locking features.

 ## Prerequisites